 After World War II, Harvey bounced back from the Great Depression Era as more homes were built and the population kept growing.
 The arrival of Sinclair Oil in 1948 provided more jobs for the community and promoted more housing developments.
 The 1950s decade saw an excellent amount of growth as over 8,000 new residents arrived; almost 2,000 of those new arrivals were African American families.

 In the 1960s, the African American population of Harvey began to grow as white residents moved out of the community.
 Many long time white residents were not happy to see a heavy increase in the black population in the community and racial tensions ensued.
 It started out as maybe some racial slurs or dirty looks but by 1966 there were reports of vandalism, windows being broken out at local schools such as Thornton Township High School that was fully integrating black students much to the disapproval of many white residents.
 The riot in nearby Dixmoor near the border between the two towns in August of 1964 did not help racial tensions in Harvey.
 That riot was caused by a black woman claiming to be brutally attacked by a store owner after she stole a bottle of liquor from a liquor store near the border of the two towns on the Dixmoor side; violent rioting resulted from this situation.
-The racial tensions and fights breaking out among blacks and whites increased more by 1968 and this prompted black street gangs to enter the suburb.

 In the community of Harvey, a police shooting happened on March 19, 1968 in which Officer Charles Severs shot a black man that allegedly pulled a gun him at 145th and Paulina.
 Even though the man survived the shooting Black Elephants and Black P Stones armed themselves with shotguns and were ready to instigate a confrontation with Harvey police so they could target Officer Severs.
 On April 5th the problems began when several black youths gathered at Mckinley Elementary School (now known as Rosa Parks Elementary) at 147th and Robey as they lit a bonfire and played drums and began throwing rocks.
 When police asked them to leave they threw rocks and did not listen.
 The following day the crowd returned even stronger beating on drums that they called “Afro Drums” when the police told them to leave the group threw rocks, bottles and pipes then someone began shooting.
 The Black P Stones were armed with shotguns and began firing them off at police and passerbys, seven police officers were shot by shotgun blasts but no officers or anyone else died, including a woman that was shot through her walls in her home.
 Rioters also set fire to a building at 147th and Sibley that caused a blast that injured five police officers (Chicago Tribune Page 1, April 7, 1968).
 This was not only the first major racial incident that this suburb would face; it was also the first time Black P Stones showed their power and influence in the suburb.

-In 1969, racial tensions between black and white worsened at Thornton Township High School as white students were spewing racial slurs at black students and also starting fights with black students, on the other hand, groups of black students were tormenting white students and viciously attacking them, most of the time those acts were committed by members of the Black P Stones or Black Gangster Disciples.
+In 1969, racial tensions between black and white worsened at Thornton Township High School as white students were spewing racial slurs at black students and also starting fights with black students, on the other hand, groups of black students were tormenting white students and viciously attacking them, most of the time those acts were committed by members of the Black P Stones.
 The violence in and around the school caused parents of both races to be very concerned about the safety of their children and began protesting, many white parents protested that black street gangs were the main problem, while black parents felt white racist students were the problem.
 The violence was intense as bloody fist fights and hurling rocks became common sight.
 On November 21, 1969 the fighting escalated when a fight between a black and white student broke out that turned into a series of brawls.
 The fighting was so intense that 23 windows were broken in the school.
 The police came in to try and stop the melee but the students were too hyped up, so Harvey police had to use tear gas to stop all the rioting in the school.
 Twelve students were hospitalized from the incident being treated for tear gas injury and cuts and bruises.
 After the brawl the school was closed that following Monday ( Chicago Tribune page 5, November 22, 1969).

 In the year 1970, racial tensions would not stop at Thornton High School as more brawls ensued; another incident in April of 1970 caused the school to close for a day once again because black and white students were fist fighting in the school (Chicago Tribune page 3, April 28, 1970).
 The 1969 – 1970 school year at Thornton proved to be one of the worst school years in Harvey history at the high school due to these racial fights.
 The suburb was changing from white to black and many white residents were having a hard time accepting this change and felt they needed to cause trouble and intimidate black residents to encourage them to leave, on the other hand, black street gangs like the Black P Stones looked for trouble with white residents and victimized many of them even if the white resident or student had nothing to do with racism.
 Walking to and from school became a heavy risk because of gangs harassing students that walked by.
 Gang members would also fight rival gang members as well.
 There was further criticism that developed at Thornton High School that Superintendent Charles Moody (pictured) was allowing Black P Stones to infiltrate the school by using school facilities, this lead to vote whether or not to renew Moody’s contract (Chicago Tribune Page 22, June 18, 1970).